oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

   }

 The function ``wait`` blocks the calling thread until the work associated with object ``w`` is complete.
-This function can be passed the object returned from a call to ``submit`` to wait for the completion of a specific submission or the object returned from a call to ``get_submission_group`` to wait for all submissions made using a policy.
+The object returned from a call to ``submit`` can be passed to this function to wait for the completion of a specific submission or the object returned from a call to ``get_submission_group`` to wait for all submissions made using a policy.
 Example code that demonstrates waiting for a specific submission can be seen in the section for ``submit``.